 If any award granted under the 2022 Plan is cancelled, expired, repurchased, forfeited, surrendered, exchanged for cash, settled in cash or by delivery of fewer shares of Common Stock than the number underlying the award, or otherwise terminated without consideration or delivery of the shares of Common Stock to the participant, then such unissued shares will be returned to the 2022 Plan and will be available for future awards under the 2022 Plan.
 Shares of Common Stock that are withheld from any award in payment of the exercise, base or purchase price or taxes related to such an award will be available for future awards under the 2022 Plan and will increase the share reserve by one share of Common Stock for each share of Common Stock that is retained or returned to the Company.
-Shares of Common Stock repurchased by the Company on the open market with the proceeds of a stock option will not be returned to the 2022 Plan nor be available for future awards under the 2022 Plan.
+Shares of Common Stock repurchased by the Company on the open market with the proceeds of a stock option will not be returned to the 2022 Plan.
 The payment of dividend equivalents in cash in conjunction with any outstanding award shall not count against the share reserve.